kent-leow/snake-game/.docs/analysis/gaps-and-questions.md

 ### Development Process Questions
 10. **Framework and Technology**:
-    - Do you have a preference for JavaScript framework (React, Vue, vanilla JS)?
+    - Framework decided: Next.js with TypeScript for type safety
     - Should the game use a game engine (Phaser, PixiJS) or be built from scratch?
-    - Are there any specific libraries you want to avoid or prefer?
+    - Are there any specific TypeScript libraries you want to avoid or prefer?

 11. **Performance and Optimization**:
     - What devices should the game run smoothly on (minimum specs)?